Gamaliel's principle

 Gamaliel's principle, also called Gamaliel's rule, Gamaliel's rule-of-thumb, Gamaliel's counsel, Gamaliel's law, or the Gamaliel attitude, is a principle outlined in the Book of Acts in the New Testament by the Rabban Gamaliel.
 (Note: The "Gamaliel" named in the Bible is almost certainly the famous Gamaliel the Elder, who for some time was president of the Sanhedrin, as opposed to his grandson Gamaliel II or another Gamaliel.
 According to the Pulpit Commentary, the events and context of the story put his identity "beyond all reasonable doubt".)
 Gamaliel cautions the Jewish Sanhedrin against killing Jesus' disciples, saying that if their ideas were of human origin, they would "come to nought" and the Jews did not need to worry about them; but if they were from God, their ideas would be impossible to overthrow anyway, and if the Jews tried to stop them, they would be fighting against God.
 Therefore, in Gamaliel's view it would be better to do nothing and let God take care of the situation.

 In modern times Gamaliel's principle has been used in support of religious pluralism and reforms within religious groups.

 Origin

 The Sanhedrin was made up of Jewish rabbis who acted as judges.

-In the Acts 5 in the New Testament, an account is told of the apostles of Jesus being brought before the Sanhedrin in Jerusalem, which acted as a Jewish court system.
+In Acts 5 in the New Testament, an account is told of the apostles of Jesus being brought before the Sanhedrin in Jerusalem, which acted as a Jewish court system.
 The high priest accuses them of disobeying an order to stop preaching, to which the apostle Peter responds by beginning to preach to the Sanhedrin.
 The Sanhedrin then considers killing the apostles in retaliation, at which point Gamaliel gives the following advice:

 "And now I say unto you, Refrain from these men, and let them alone: for if this counsel or this work be of men, it will come to nought:

 "But if it be of God, ye cannot overthrow it; lest haply ye be found even to fight against God."